Reversive/warframe-luau-dump/README.md

-# warframe-lua-dump
+# warframe-luau-dump

-dumped lua warframe scripts (2023.06.28.12.12)
+dumped & disassembled luau warframe scripts (2023.06.28.12.12)

-Special thanks to gudov and rogerxiii.
+do not open issues asking on how to to this.